-&lt;sup>3Select a Speech (SPCH) course from the Communications section of the Core Curriculum Course List.
+3Select a Speech (SPCH) course from the Communications section of the Core Curriculum Course List.

-&lt;sup>4Select from the Visual and Performing Arts section of the Core Curriculum Course List.
+4Select from the Visual and Performing Arts section of the Core Curriculum Course List.

-&lt;sup>5Select from the Other Social/ Behavioral Sciences portion of the Social and Behavioral Sciences Core Curriculum Course List.
+5Select from the Social/Behavioral Sciences section of the Core Curriculum Course List.

-&lt;sup>6Select from the Fitness and Wellness section of the Core curriculum Course List.
+Select form the Fitness and Wellness section of the Core Curriculum Course List.